EPS21/Projects/README.md

-# Tech-Academy-Projects
+# Projects
-Projects I've created and worked on during my time at The Tech Academy Bootcamp, Prosper IT Consulting, and more
+Things I've created and worked on, personal projects and during my time at Prosper IT Consulting